 Defensive riding reduces the risk of a motorcycle accident

 A common cause of motorcycle accidents is another motorist’s (usually a car) failure to observe the motorcycle.
 In is extremely important to learn and use defensive riding techniques when you are operating your motorcycle.
 Many motorcycle accidents can be avoided with common sense defensive driving techniques.
 However, many cannot.
 Cars may rear-end motorcyclists.
 Cars may cause a head-on collision with a motorcyclist.
 And often, cars will pull out in front of riders as riders are proceeding through intersections.
-About four out of every ten motorcycle-car collisions happen in when cars execute left-hand turns in front of motorcycle riders who are proceeding through intersections.
+About two out of every five motorcycle/car collisions happen when cars execute left-hand turns in front of motorcycle riders who are proceeding through intersections.
 Regardless of whether a motorist observed you or not, they may be at fault.
-If you have been the victim of a motorcycle accident Teale Law will immediately go on the offensive, investigating the cause of the collision, working with law enforcement, and holding the responsible motorist and their insurance responsible for your injuries, including your medical bills, lost wages, and pain & suffering.
+If you have been the victim of a motorcycle accident Teale Law will immediately go on the offensive, investigating the cause of the collision, work with law enforcement, and holding the responsible motorist and their insurance responsible for your injuries, including your medical bills, lost wages, and pain & suffering.